devsdocs/dart_api_collection/README.md

-# Dart wrappers for popular services on internet
+# Dart wrappers for known media services on internet

 ### ⚠️ Not all error catched (yet), please open an issue or PR, if any error exist